 Eight Easy Steps to a More Organized Desk

-The first and most important place to get organized is your desktop – where you earn your living and spend the majority of your day.
+The first place that will help you get a handle on things at work is a more organized desk.
+It’s where you earn your living and spend the majority of your day.
+Don’t panic – it’s easier than you think.
+Here are a few painless steps to reduce the clutter and restore efficiency to your workplace.
 Don’t panic – it’s easier than you think.
 Here are a few painless steps to reduce the clutter and restore efficiency to your workplace.

 Take an inventory of your work area.